 Understanding that failure is a part of life and that’s how we learn

 Giving your child opportunities to gain experience by providing new activities can help bring a positive attitude.
 As your child keeps trying out these new skills and sees success after practicing, they will become more confident and positive.

 Encourage your little one to try a new sport, musical instrument, activity or game.

 Model A Positive Attitude

-Feel free to share any of your own positive experiences with your child in order to share positivevity, and spread it around.
-Just like the whos down in whoville spread christmas cheer.
+Feel free to share any of your own positive experiences with your child in order to share positivity, and spread it around.
+Just like the whos down in Whoville spread Christmas cheer.

 Spreading Positive thoughts to Others

 Just like you can use deep breathing to help children calm down, you can use positive thoughts directed at others to feel more positive yourself.

 Have your child send positive thoughts to friends and family members.
 Positive thinking towards other people is rather powerful.
 It’s a mindset thing, and while I have always had a tough time believing that my mindset can change things around in my own life, I have found it to be powerful these last few years.

 Having your child think positive thoughts about others will in turn make them feel so good that they will feel positive thoughts about themselves too.
 Your child can say “May you feel safe.
 May you feel happy.
 May you feel healthy.
 May you live with ease” or their own phrases to others in their thoughts.